 We’ll begin with the mildest category first.
 These all-purpose road running shoes are waterproof (or at least water-resistant) for protection from the winter rains.
 When worn with the right pair of socks, the uppers insulate the foot against the cold too.
 As is expected, regular readers will notice an overlap between this section and the waterproof shoe guide.

 The next group has running shoes that can be worn in the snow.
 A typical scenario would involve running on snowy sidewalks or flat trails in the park.
 Waterproof trail running shoes perform well under these conditions.
 An aggressively lugged outsole will provide decent traction as long as it’s not icy.
 Here, gaiter attachment points are a bonus.

 Unlike snow or wet roads, slippery ice-covered surfaces are the last place you’d want to run on.
 But you know what?
 A few brave souls do run on ice, so the fourth category covers ice-friendly running shoes.

-A) Waterproofing: Regardless of whether you’re running in snow-free winters or a snowstorm, a waterproof upper is a must-have.
+A) Waterproofing: Regardless of whether you’re running in snow-free winters or a snowstorm, a water-repelling upper is a must-have.
 The use of a Gore-Tex membrane is a good marker of waterproof-ness but proprietary technologies like Columbia’s OutDry are effective as well.

 B) Thermal insulation: Most waterproof shoes meet this criterion when combined with a pair of winter socks.
 Running shoes meant for extreme winter will also be made of a durable exterior that blocks the wind.